zacbraddy/ms3-autosplitter/README.md

   - Between the screen change after the player enters the tunnel that leads to the boardwalk on the third level.
   - Between the screen change after the player leaves the boardwalk and enters the jupiter king.
   - When Jupiter King dies.
+  - Between the screen change after the player leaves the desert to start climbing the temple.
+  - Between the screen change after the player jumps down the tunnel to the top of the temple to fight Sol Dae Rokker.
+  - When Sol Dae Rokker dies.

 Current functionality drawbacks:
 - Not sure if this is just an autosplitter thing or not but if you have the splits in a complete state then they won't reset you have to reset them manually, the reset only works if you have a split in progress.